grincc/grin-wallet-api-tutorial/readme.md

 source .venv/bin/activate
 ```

-After activating the virtual environment we need to be install all dependencies.
+After activating the virtual environment, we need to install all dependencies.
 In order to do so, execute the next command:

 ```bash
 pip install -r requirements.txt